WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-11-16-c-sharp-9-whats-new.md

 author: Wolfgang Ofner
 categories: [Programming]
 tags: [NET 5, 'C#']
-description: Microsoft release .NET 5 and C# 9.0.
+description: Microsoft released .NET 5 and C# 9.0.
 Let's take a look at some cool new features of the new language version.
 ---

 Microsoft released with .NET 5 also C# 9.0.
 This version of C# focuses mainly on productivity improvements and tries to help developers to reduce their time typing.